Harlem African Burial Ground: Harlem African Burial Ground Task Force

 Many Harlem community leaders, historians, and advocates insisted that there was an unidentified African burial ground somewhere in East Harlem.
 The Harlem African Burial Ground Task Force was founded in 2009 in conjunction with Elmendorf Reformed Church to memorialize and preserve the burial ground, although the precise location was at that point unknown.
 The reverend of Elmendorf Reformed Church, Dr. Patricia A. Singletary, has served as co-chair with former New York City Council Speaker Melissa Mark-Viverito since the task force's inception.
 In 2011, a group of students from Hunter College's Urban Planning Studio submitted a report to the task force about memoralization options of the site and recommended archeological assessment.
 In 2015, the New York City Economic Development Corporation hired the consulting firm AKRF, Inc to conduct a Phase I-B archeological assessment under the former bus depot.
 More than 140 bone and bone fragments were found, including a skull believed to be from an adult woman of African descent.

-The remains identified at the former burial ground were re-consecrated in a ceremony conducted by Dr. Singletary and are currently held in storage in the archives of the New York City Landmarks Preservation Commission awaiting reinterment at the future memorial.
+The remains identified at the former burial ground were re-consecrated in a ceremony conducted by Dr. Singletary and are currently held in storage in the archives of the New York City Landmarks Preservation Commission awaiting re-interment at the future memorial.

 On January 29, 2018, the site was added to the National Register of Historic Places.

 Memorial and development

 The New York City Council approved the redevelopment of the former bus depot into a mixed-use development with a memorial for the original burial site in 2017.
 The approval prohibited any development on the location of the original burial ground, which is reserved for the memorial.
 The rest of the block will be developed into a cultural center for the residents of East Harlem and affordable housing for low-income residents.
-However the project has been delayed due to the COVID-19 pandemic.
+The project was delayed due to the COVID-19 pandemic.
+In 2022, the MTA announced its plans to finish vacating the block, with a timeline of beginning the planning-design phase in 2023, contingent on funding.